-MaKey MaKey is a simple DIY input platform that lets you use alligator clips to attach conductive objects to a circuit board and converts everyday objects into touch sensitive buttons.
+Makey Makey is a simple DIY input platform that lets you use alligator clips to attach conductive objects to a circuit board and convert everyday objects into touch sensitive buttons.
 MaKey MaKey does not require any drivers or wrappers to function.
-Everyday items that can be converted into keys include bananas, play-doh, drawings made on a piece of paper using a pencil, etc. The kit includes a circuit board, alligator clips, and a USB cable.
+Everyday items that can be converted into keys include bananas, play-doh, drawings made on a piece of paper using a pencil, etc. The makey makey kit includes a circuit board, alligator clips, and a USB cable.

 For the piano tiles game, you’ll need the W, A, S and D keys.
 Simply make the connections, plug in the device and start playing.
 One can make a ton of interesting projects with the help of the Makey Makey kit.

 For other fun apps with makey makey, you can check out the official website at https://makeymakey.com/blogs/how-to-instructions/apps-for-plug-and-play.
 An example app on that site is the piano app, which uses the arrow keys, space key and the “Click” key on the makey makey to play different notes on the on-screen piano.
 The click key on the makey makey simulates a mouse button press on the screen, so make sure you place the mouse pointer on the “Click” piano key for the note to be played.